 All of my gold jewellery and some larger silver pieces will be hallmarked.
 It is the law to hallmark gold jewellery that weighs over 1 gram and silver jewellery that weighs over 7.78 grams.

 The carat of a piece of metal tells you how much gold there is in the metal in proportion to the other metals that it has been alloyed with.

 The hallmarking standards are:

-If a piece of jewellery is ‘mixed metal’ it will be hallmarked with the least precious metal, for example, a piece that is part silver & part gold would be hallmarked as 925 with a ‘part mark’ for the gold.
+If a piece of jewellery is ‘mixed metal’ it will be hallmarked with the least precious metal.
+For example, a piece that is made with silver and gold would be hallmarked as 925 with a ‘part mark’ for the gold.

-18ct white gold is primarily alloyed with palladium instead of silver which adds hardness as well, making 18ct generally the preferred option for wedding and engagement rings as it has strength and durability.
-However we are talking about durability over multiple lifetimes and so 9ct and 14ct can offer an affordable option that will look good for many years.
+18ct gold is often the preferred option for wedding and engagement rings as it has both strength and durability.
+However we are talking about durability over multiple lifetimes and so 9ct and 14ct can offer an affordable option that will look good for a lifetime.

-White gold is yellow gold that has been alloyed with either silver for 9ct or palladium for 18ct to produce the white/grey colour.
-I only use palladium white gold & never rhodium plated as it wears off over & time & requires re-plating.
-Rhodium-plated white gold tends to be whiter, but personally I love the darker grey colour of palladium white gold which is quite similar in colour to platinum.
+When working in 18ct, I only use palladium white gold and never rhodium plated as it wears off over time and requires re-plating.
+Rhodium-plated white gold is very bright white, but personally I love the darker grey colour of 18ct palladium white gold which is similar in colour to platinum.